ctools/ctools/doc/source/users/reference_manual/csobsdef.rst

 Synopsis
 --------

-The csobsdef script generates an observation definition file from a pointing list.
+This script generates an observation definition file from a pointing list.
 The pointing list is a comma-separated value (CSV) ASCII file with header keywords in the first row followed by a list of pointings (one pointing per row).
 The following header keywords are supported (case sensitive, column order irrelevant):

 - name     - Observation name string
 - id       - Unique observation identifier string